cards

 CBF provides grants to nonprofit rescue organizations for the sole purpose of rehoming and placement of dogs for those owners who are no longer able to care for their pet dog due to physical difficulties or other non-financial hardships.

-Canine-focused rescue organizations need to implement a rigorous process to identify qualified households who can provide a safe comfortable and loving home as well as regular visitations to the dog owner.
+Canine-focused rescue organizations need to implement a rigorous process to identify qualified households who will provide a safe comfortable and loving home as well as regular visitations to the dog owner.

-They will facilitate and oversee the interaction between the most appropriate rehomer and the dog owner who cannot care for their pet dog for non-financial reasons.
+They will facilitate and oversee the relationship between the most appropriate re-homer and the dog owner who cannot care for their pet dog for other than financial reasons.

-Rescue facilities will oversee coordination between owners and rehomers who provide the owner’s dogs with a permanent loving home and also provide regular visits to the living owners who wish to continue their lifelong bond -- as well as those preparing for end-of-life and who are looking to establish a legacy memorial.
+Rescue organizations will coordinate between dog owners and re-homers who provide the owner’s dogs a permanent loving home as well as regular visits with owners who wish to continue preserving their lifelong bond.

-CBF strives to keep these vulnerable dogs together with their original owners through regular visits, rather than breaking that bond when the family pet dog is abandoned or placed in an animal shelter.
+CBF strives to keep these vulnerable dogs together with their original owners through regularly scheduled visits, rather than breaking this bond when the family pet dog is abandoned or placed in an animal shelter.

-Funds will be used to cover administrative and management costs associated with identifying, selecting and vetting qualified households as rehomers; as well as coordinating the interaction between the dog owners and rehoming providers.
+Grants are used to cover typical administrative and management costs associated with identifying, selecting and vetting qualified households as re-homers; as well as coordinating and overseeing the interactions between dog owners and rehoming providers.

-Interested rescue organizations can apply online at www.CaplanBensley.org for this grant by completing and submitting the CRiSP Application.
+Interested rescue organizations can apply at www.CaplanBensley.org for these grants by completing and submitting a CRiSP application online.

-Rescue facilities will be reminded annually to renew their grant by submitting a CRiSP Year-End Summary listing all rehoming successes for dog owner beneficiaries.
+Rescue facilities renew their grants annually by submitting a CRiSP Year-End Summary that lists all rehoming successes for dog owner beneficiaries.
 This information will be used to determine the grant award for the following year.

-Dog owners looking to benefit can apply to the rescue facility and provide necessary information regarding their incapacitation and financial status.
-This will be reviewed to establish eligibility based on the submitted financial and medical information.
+Dog owners looking to benefit can apply directly to the rescue facility and provide necessary information regarding their incapacitation and financial status.
+All medical and financial information submitted will be reviewed to establish eligibility.

-They will oversee the relationship to ensure that the owner’s desires are met while alive, and after passing away, the fulfillment and compliance of any special owner requests until the pet dog’s demise.
-This includes coordinating visits, feeding, veterinary care, grooming, exercising, and
+These relationships will be overseen by the rescue facility to ensure the owner’s desires are met while alive, and after passing away, and confirm the fulfillment of any special owner requests until the pet dog’s demise.
+This includes coordinating visits, feeding, veterinary care, grooming, exercising, and end-of-life considerations, etc.

-Rescue facilities will maintain relationships with estate attorneys and financial planners as a source of dog owners for the rehomers as well as a potential source of future contributions and endowments from the grateful dog owner.
+Rescue facilities will establish relationships with estate attorneys and financial planners as a source of dog owners for the re-homers as well as potential sources of future contributions and endowments from the grateful dog owner.

-CBF will provide additional grants through the rescue facility so that rehomers are encouraged to provide community service upon the owner’s demise.
-This will include offering emotional support visits to patients in hospitals and other medical facilities with the dog’s jacket displaying the owner’s name, to serve as a legacy memorial.
+To encourage re-homers to provide community service upon the owner’s demise, the CBF will provide additional grants through the rescue facility.
+This service will include offering emotional support visits to patients in hospitals and other medical facilities with the dog’s jacket displaying the owner’s name, to serve as a memorial.

 CRiSP Grant Eligibility